 To better understand the needs of these users, we developed two personas.

-An at-risk single mother, Markayla works a minimum wage job and struggles to balance paying rent and child care.
+As a single mother, Kayla works a minimum wage job and struggles to balance paying rent and child care.
 She does not need sympathy, but wants to be understood.

-Just as I got to know my students, Markayla helped me understand the challenges and needs faced by recipients of aid.
+Just as I got to know my students, Kayla helped me understand the challenges and needs faced by recipients of aid.